 - "The Madrid Protocol: Practical Strategies to Filing a ‘Universal Application’…or Not, Panelist, Canada’s New Trademark Regime: The Practical, Tactical Guide to Navigating the Sweeping Changes," Osgoode Professional Development Centre, April 2019 (Speaker)

-- "Fundamentals of U.S. Intellectual Property Law," Centro de Estudios Garrigues, Fordham University, May 2019 (Speaker)
+- "Fundamentals of U.S. Intellectual Property Law," Centro de Estudios Garrigues, Fordham University, Annually (Speaker)

 - "Building and Protecting Your Brand in a New Media Environment," Korea Trade-Investment Promotion Agency (KOTRA), May 2019 (Speaker)